 Gabala: ancient capital, mountain resort

-A guide to Gabala in northern Azerbaijan — the ancient capital of Caucasian Albania and today's leading mountain resort.
-Its history, the Tufandag slopes, waterfalls and lakes, and how to visit.
+Gabala in northern Azerbaijan — ancient capital of Caucasian Albania and today's top mountain resort: its history, Tufandag slopes, lakes and how to visit.

 Gabala manages a rare double life.
 It is one of Azerbaijan's oldest places — the ancient capital of Caucasian Albania, with roots reaching back over two thousand years — and at the same time its most developed mountain resort, with cable cars, ski slopes, lakes and waterfalls.
-Few destinations let you touch deep history and modern mountain leisure in a single trip.
+Few destinations let you touch deep history and modern mountain leisure in a single trip, and that combination is exactly why we keep sending travelers here.
+This guide covers what Gabala is, what there is to see, when to come, and how it fits into a wider northern route.

 An ancient capital